dfinity/portal/docs/developer-docs/backend/rust/multiply-dependency.md

       ]
     },
     ```
-5. Remove all of the `rust_deps_frontend` configuration settings from the file.
+- #### Step 5:  Remove all of the `rust_deps_frontend` configuration settings from the file.

-    The sample dapp for this tutorial doesn’t use any frontend assets, so you can remove those settings from the configuration file.
+    The sample dapp for this guide doesn’t use any frontend assets, so you can remove those settings from the configuration file.

     You can also remove the `defaults` settings.